lethor/lapse/README.md

 Convert still photos from a GoPro camera into a video file.
 This is useful for stop motion or time lapse photography.

-This scripts work with the filenames produced by a GoPro camera, which look like
+This script works with the filenames produced by a GoPro camera, which look like
 this:

     G0010076.JPG